iksaglam/Zonguldak/Files/ID_Loci.md

 #### Building a hash table for all reads:
-Next we will use another custom perl script [here](https://github.com/iksaglam/Zonguldak/blob/main/Scripts/HashSeqs.pl) to build a hash table in fasta format containing ID and count information for all reads within each fastq file.
+Next we will use another custom perl script given [here](https://github.com/iksaglam/Zonguldak/blob/main/Scripts/HashSeqs.pl) to build a hash table in fasta format containing ID and count information for all reads within each fastq file.

 ```Bash
 scripts=/egitim/iksaglam/scripts